-There are a number of benefits of pre-use inspections, such as reducing the cost of truck ownership and increasing uptime.
+There are a number of benefits of Pre-use inspection checklist solutions, such as reducing the cost of truck ownership and increasing uptime.
 However, the most important role of these checks is to help prevent accidents and injuries.
 HSE statistics, show that more than 18% of lift truck incidents could have been avoided with correctly conducted pre-use inspections.
 Operators should never assume that a forklift truck is safe and ready to operate even if it has been checked by another operator that same day.
 Damage or wear can occur at any time during use, making a lift truck unsafe to operate.

-There are a number of pieces of legislation governing forklift truck safety inspections.
+There are a number of pieces of Forklift Truck Pre-Use Inspection Legislation governing forklift truck safety inspections.
 There are the usual top level requirements of Section 2 of the Health and Safety at Work etc Act 1974 to ensure, so far as is reasonably practicable, the health and safety of yourself and others who may be affected by what you do or do not do.
 The other main applicable legislation is the Provision and Use of Work Equipment Regulations 1998 (PUWER) and Lifting Operations and Lifting Equipment Regulations 1998 (LOLER) along with the supporting HSE guidance L117 Rider-operated lift trucks.

 PUWER applies to all work equipment requiring that it is suitable for the purpose it is used or provided for, and is properly maintained and inspected at appropriate intervals: